famicomical/PIC-nixie/readme.md

 ![Serial #0](exemplar.jpg)

 The enclosure for the #0 prototype was made from stacked slabs of Fraké wood.
-It was a gift for my grandpa.
+The clock was a gift for my grandpa.